Drax97/propmaster3.0/PWA.md

 ## 🟩 Progress Log (Nov 2, 2025)
 - Service worker (public/service-worker.js) is implemented, caches shell & icons, and is registered in app/layout.js — [COMPLETE].
-- Manifest & icon issues resolved; icons are now correct sizes.
+- Manifest & icon issues resolved; icons are now correct sizes (192x192, 512x512).
-- Next step: Confirm the deployed app loads over HTTPS and run Lighthouse PWA audit in Chrome DevTools.
+- HTTPS confirmed: Vercel deployment uses HTTPS by default — [COMPLETE].
+- Deployment complete: All PWA changes (manifest, service worker, icons) pushed to GitHub and deployed to Vercel production — [COMPLETE].
+- **✅ PWA INSTALLATION SUCCESSFUL!** App is installable and has been successfully installed on user's device.
+- **Next steps:** Run Lighthouse PWA audit for final validation and document install instructions for users.

 ***